The Somerset Picture

 For more information regarding Statutory Guidance, please visit our 'Policy Background' page.

-- help coordinate the work of the Enterprise Advisor Network (EAN)
+- coordinates the work of the Enterprise Advisor Network (EAN)

-- provide support and advice for school Careers Leaders
+- provides support and advice for school Careers Leaders

-- support schools to achieve all 8 Gatsby Benchmarks by 2020.
+- supports schools to achieve all 8 Gatsby Benchmarks by 2020.